 Lucy Listens provides up to 4 hours of short-term, solutions-focused support for parents and their children provided by a licensed mental health counselor at no cost.

-As the fallout of the Covid-19 crisis continues to wreak havoc in the world around us, children and those who care for them are left feeling lost, overwhelmed, anxious, worried and stressed.
 Many children who have had no emotional or behavioral issues prior to this crisis are currently experiencing:

 Anxiety or behavioral issues tied to recent adjustments

 Withdrawal and lack of communication with parents and family

 Loss of appetite

 Fear of getting Covid-19 or losing a parent/loved one

 Stress from adjusting to virtual learning

 Social and emotional challenges due to separation from friends and classmates

 Grief due to separation from grandparents or other family members